Adihacker05/Food_Manor/README.md

 ---

  ## 🧑‍💻 Author
-- Built with 🍔, ☕, and React ⚛️ by Anurag Chaturvedi
+- Built with 🍔, ☕, and React ⚛️ by Aditya Kumar

 ---
 ## 📜 License